Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Numerical Experiments

 The Ginzburg-Landau theory was developed to provide a mathematical description of phase transition \cite{GL-model}.
 In this numerical example, we consider a simplified Ginzburg-Landau model, in which the potential energy is defined as

 where $h = 1/(d+1)$, $U_0=U_{d+1}=0$.
 We fix $d=16$, $\lambda=0.03$ and the temperature $\beta=1/8$.
 We use the same set of $20$ basis function for all dimensions as shown in \figref{fig:DW_basis}.
+We use the cluster basis with $c=1,2$ as sketching tensor, which results in a tensor rank $\tilde r=240$.
 For this example, we solve the Fokker-Planck equation starting from the initial uniform distribution over the hypercube $[-M, M]^d$ and evolve the distribution with $\delta t = 0.002$ time and $N=10^4$ samples.

-In \figref{fig:GL_evolution} we visualize the 8-th marginal distribution of the particle dynamics, the MPS/TT density, and the equilibrium density, at iteration $1,3,5,7,20$ and $30$.
-At iteration $30$, the relative error of the 8-th marginal distribution is $E=9.8\times 10^{-2}$.
+In \figref{fig:GL_evolution} we visualize the 8-th marginal distribution of the particle dynamics, the MPS/TT density, and the equilibrium density, at iteration $1,3,5,7,20$ and $100$.
+At iteration $100$, the relative error of the 8-th marginal distribution is $E=9.8\times 10^{-2}$.